Generalised Scheme of Preferences (GSP)

 - Strengthen the effectiveness of the trade concessions for Least Developed Countries through the "Everything but Arms" scheme.
 Reducing GSP to fewer beneficiaries should reduce competitive pressure and make the preferences for LDCs more meaningful.

-- Increasing predictability, transparency and stability.
+- Increase predictability, transparency and stability.
 With the exception of EBA, which has no expiry date, the new scheme will last 10 years, instead of three previously.
 This will make it easier and more interesting for EU importers to purchase from GSP beneficiary countries.
 In addition, procedures have become even more transparent, with clearer, better defined legal principles and objective criteria.

 More on Generalised Scheme of Preferences